shuperry/notes/docker.md

     * remove container
     * `docker rm $(docker ps -q -a)`
     * `docker rm $(docker ps -a -q -f status=exited)`
+    * `-v` also removes volume that's not used by other containers
 * `docker rmi` // remove image, can only be done is the container is removed
 * `docker commit c3f279d17e0a  svendowideit/testimage:version3`
     * commits changes made to container into image